 - More than 60 percent of Oregon cities and counties do not have a systematic approach addressing transportation related injury and death. - While a volunteer work force exists, often there is no local mechanism for mobilizing and motivating these volunteers. - More than 50 percent of fatal and injury crashes occur in the north Willamette Valley in just four counties.
 These counties significantly impact state crash statistics.
-Two counties, Gilliam and Sherman, have maintained average fatal and injury crash rates above 7 per 1,000 population for the past decade.
-These counties have minimal local resources to address the issue.
+Two counties, Gilliam and Sherman, have experienced an average fatal and injury crash rate above 7 per 1,000 population for the past decade.
+These counties have minimal local resources to address their highway safety issues.